igor-martynov/abbr_helper/README.md

 Abbreviation helper web app.

-The main goal of this project is simple:
+The main goal of this project is simple - to find and decipher abbreviations in text.

+Current workflow is:
-  1. You have an TXT or DOCX document with some text
+  1. You upload DOCX or TXT file
-  2. There are many abbreviations in it (like: CPU, RAM, HDD)
-  3. You wish to get sorted list of all abbreviations from this text, with descriptions (like: CPU - central processing unit, RAM - random access memory, etc)
+  2. You get page with all found abbreviations in it, known or unknown.

+You can add new abbreviations to DB via [Create abbreviation] button.